esome/google-sheets-parser/README.md

 	CreatedAt *time.Time `gsheets:"Created At"` // <- Custom Column Name, optional, will be prioritized over the Struct Field Name
 }

-// Acutal usage of the Library users, err := gsheets.ParseSheetIntoStructSlice[User](
+// Actual usage of the Library users, err := gsheets.ParseSheetIntoStructSlice[User](
 	context.Background(),
-	// minimal Config only containing the Google Sheets service (*sheets.Service) gsheets.Config{Service: svc},
+	// minimal Config only containing the Google Sheets service (*sheets.Service)
+	// Have a look in the example to learn how to create a reusable configuration gsheets.Config{Service: svc},
-	// Mandatory! you must define the SpreadsheetID, or an error will be returned gsheets.WithSpreadsheetID( "15PTbwnLdGJXb4kgLVVBtZ7HbK3QEj-olOxsY7XTzvCc"),
+	// Mandatory! you must define the SpreadsheetID, or an error will be returned gsheets.WithSpreadsheetID("15PTbwnLdGJXb4kgLVVBtZ7HbK3QEj-olOxsY7XTzvCc"),
-	// Optional: you can pass an arbitrary amount of ConfigOptions for further customization for this call gsheets.WithDatetimeFormats:() // <- in this case we provide further Datetime Formats to be recognized "2.1.2006",
+	// Optional: you can pass an arbitrary amount of ConfigOptions for further customization for this call gsheets.WithDatetimeFormats( // <- in this case we provide further Datetime Formats to be recognized "2.1.2006",
 		"02.01.2006",
 		"02.01.2006 15:04:05",
-    },
+	),
 )
 if err != nil {
 	log.Fatalf("Unable to parse page: %v", err)
 }

 // Do anything you want with the result